Alberta Disability Tax Credit Calculation, Eligibility and Application

 Life-Sustaining Therapy

-If you spend 14 hours each week or more on life-sustaining treatments such as insulin therapy, chest physiotherapy (helps with breathing), and kidney dialysis (blood filter) you may be eligible for the DTC under life-sustain therapy.
+If you spend 14 hours each week or more on life-sustaining therapies to support vital functions such as dialysis, insulin therapy, oxygen therapy, and chest physiotherapy, and require these therapies at least 2 times per week, you may be eligible for the Disability Tax Credit (DTC) under life-sustaining therapy.

 To learn more, read our Disability Tax Credit Eligibility article.